jroose/shtk/README.md

 integrations make it easy to review, document, test, and maintain its libraries.

+SHTK is written with the assumption that you want to run more than one command.
+Towards this end, improvements over Python's built-in subprocess library
+include:
+* Much shorter code -- designed to be as close to BASH as possible
+* Easy piping of stdout to other commands' stdin
+* Easy redirects to files
+* Shell objects to track and manage cwd and environment variables
+* An evaluate() function that returns the text a command wrote to stdout
+* Optional NonzeroExitCodeException raised in response to non-zero exit codes
+* Connects commands to sys.stdin, sys.stdout, and sys.stderr by default

 The author's primary intended use cases for Python SHTK include replacing BASH scripts that automate builds of disk images, docker containers, and system configurations.

 ## Installation
 Using pip you can install shtk as follows: